Individual Therapy & Relational Work

 I work in a way that is paced, intentional, and attentive to how easily people can feel pressured or misunderstood in therapeutic spaces.

-Our work focuses on understanding and gently loosening survival responses such as people-pleasing, withdrawal, or hypervigilance, especially when these patterns once served an important purpose.
+Our work focuses on understanding and loosening survival responses such as people-pleasing, withdrawal, or hypervigilance, especially when these patterns show up automatically in relationships.

-• Less self-doubt and greater trust in your own perceptions and internal signals
+Less self-doubt and more trust in your own perceptions and internal signals

-• More capacity for boundaries and relationships that feel safer and more stable
+More capacity to set and hold boundaries, and relationships that feel safer and more stable

 Common concerns explored in this work